b23prodtm/acake2php/INSTALL.md

 Please read README.md file to get more information on how to setup the cluster and handle common issues.

-## VM Requirements
+## Requirements
 - Broadband Internet access to the Worldwide Web, to download the packages and container images dependencies from the remote Docker registries.
 - The Docker CE described with the Dockerfile. >:whale: [Get Started](https://docs.docker.com/machine/get-started/) application.
-- NodeJS command line package manager interface, [npmjs](https://www.npmjs.com/get-npm)
+- NodeJS command line package manager interface, [npmjs](https://www.npmjs.com/get-npm) with yarn package manager
 - A BASH Terminal (Linux or Darwin OS are known to work)
-- A virtualization system like [VBoxmanager](https://www.virtualbox.org/wiki/Downloads) must be installed for your OS.

 Once everything is installed, please reboot your system.

 ## Webserver configuration (Source balena.yml)
-A few variables are defined in containers environment provides client-server communication.
+Very few variables are defined by default.
+It provides host-container-server communication.
+Host Firewall and file attributes set to the host platform values.

   		# Open https://${SERVER_NAME}/etc/getHashPassword.php or type $ ./configure.sh -h -p pass -s salt
   		# Get new staff credentials (url=/admin/index.php)